ansys/pyansys-dev-guide/README.rst

                mapdl_grpc.py
                ...

-This allows for us to import the `PyMAPDL`_ library with:
+This allows the `PyMAPDL`_ library to be imported with:

 .. code:: python